 Employment Stability

-The majority of lenders demand 6-12 months with the current employer and at least 1-2 years of total work experience.
+Most lenders will require 6-12 years of tenure with the current employer and 1-2 years of overall work experience.

 Credit Score

-For the best rates, aim for a credit score of 750 or higher.
-Certain lenders have minimum requirements (650+).
+To get the lowest rates, have a credit score of 750 and above.
+Some lenders have minimum requirements (650 +).

 Age Criteria